 Taking off on the bike requires a bit of a learning curve if you’re new to ebikes.
-Since electric bikes are much heavier than non-electric ones, it can be difficult to start from a complete stop since it requires more balance and more force in that first few pedal rotations.
+Since electric bikes are much heavier than non-electric ones, it can be difficult to start from a complete stop since it requires more force in those first few pedal rotations.

 Pedal Assist Responsiveness

-The RadRunner has a cadence sensor which are magnets that detect when the pedals are being used.
+The RadRunner has a cadence sensor which use magnets that detect when the pedals are being pedaled.

 Gears or Lack Thereof

-I have to admit I wish the RadRunner had more gears, like more than one, but level 3 or 4 pedal assist or the throttle gets me up the hills just fine.
+I have to admit I wish the RadRunner had more gears, but using level 3 or 4 pedal assist or the throttle gets me up the hills just fine.

 The bike arrived quickly and without any damage from FedEx.
 It was shipped all the way from Washington state, where Rad Power Bikes is located, to Illinois in about 4 business days.
 Rad also has a terrific way of tracking your bike as it ships.
 You’ll see where it is each day on a map which is helpful.
 I’d also recommend signing up on FedEx’s site to get text notifications.

-Pros of the RadRunner include how easy it is to modify or personalize, cargo carrying ability, a strong frame, good gripping tires with puncture resistance, the ability to have a passenger, wide stable tires, front and rear lights wired into the battery, a brake light, reflective sidewall striping for safety, and a unique design that turns heads.
+Pros of the RadRunner include how easy it is to modify or personalize, cargo carrying ability, a strong frame, good gripping tires with puncture resistance, the ability to have a passenger, wide stable tires, front and rear lights wired into the battery, a brake light, reflective sidewall striping for safety, plenty of mileage between charges, and a unique design that turns heads.

-Cons of the RadRunner would be that it only has one gear, there’s no suspension, the seat is one you’ll probably want to replace, fenders are extra and not the easiest to install, and having to pay $99 more for a display that comes with other Rad bikes.
+Cons of the RadRunner would be that it only has one gear, there’s no suspension, the seat is one you’ll probably want to replace, fenders are extra and not the easiest to install, and having to pay $99 more for a display that comes with other Rad bikes kinda stinks.

 Still, I’m happy with the RadRunner.
-It encourages me to ride farther than I did before.
 I’ve totally fallen in love with moped style riding.
-It puts me at a comfortable upright position ideal for taking in the scenery and seeing traffic.
+It puts me at a comfortable upright position, ideal for taking in the scenery and seeing traffic.

-Improvements I’d like to see for the RadRunner would be a quieter motor though it’s not that loud, factory installed fenders ;) upgraded display standard, a more comfortable seat because you’ll probably want a suspension seat post like this one on Amazon.
+Improvements I’d like to see for the RadRunner would be a quieter motor though it’s not that loud, factory installed fenders, upgraded display standard, a more comfortable seat.
 It would also be great if the back rack had drop bars with standard size diameter tubing for panniers.
-Turn signals as an accessory would also be terrific.

-All in all though I enjoy riding the RadRunner.
-It’s become a fun pastime and hobby, more so than other e-bikes might be.
+All in all though, I enjoy riding the RadRunner.
+It’s become a fun pastime and hobby, more so than other bike has been.
 The RadRunner community is friendly and helpful.
-Rad Power Bikes is an established and growing company so finding parts for the bike in the future should be no issue.
+Rad Power Bikes is an established and growing company, so finding parts for the bike in the future should be no issue.
 That’s something to always consider when purchasing an e-bike.